 Company information including number of employees, sales, ownership, and subsidiaries

-decrease your score and raise red flags to potential lenders or suppliers.
+Payment history is perhaps one of the largest factors when calculating a credit score.
+Missing payments or having a history of being unable to pay debts will drastically decrease your score and raise red flags to potential lenders or suppliers.
 The credit utilization ratio is another vital factor.
-A high credit utilization ratio could indicate that a business is relying too heavily on debt to finance its operations and this could have an impact on their ability to repay loans in the future.
+A high credit utilization ratio could indicate that a business has a lot of financial risk and is relying too heavily on debt to finance its operations.
+This could have an impact on their ability to repay loans in the future.

 Checking the financial health of your business through your business credit report is an excellent habit to get into to promote the flourishing and growth of your business though creditworthiness.